 1. Information

-Name of school
+Name of submission coordinator

-School address and postcode
+School / organisation

 Local authority

-Contact name and position in school

-Contact e-mail and telephone number
+Coordinator contact e-mail and telephone number

-School roll

-Year group(s) involved in project Are any of the classes involved composite?
-Yes No (see FAQs of handbook) Yes Yes No
+Schools involved Name of school School address Contact at school

-Project title
+Project title(s)

 Languages incorporated

 Date started Date completed (if appropriate)

 Please note that all projects within a submission should take place within the same academic year (see section 3 of handbook)

-Has the school previously participated in the SCILT Scottish Languages Employability Award?
-Yes No 0 If yes, please give dates, name of project and level of Award.

 Partner organisation(s)

 Contact(s) at partner organisation(s)

-2. Project report a) Briefly give an overview of your project and activities. (approx. 300 words) Please include the following: description of partner(s) involved planning processes activities undertaken feedback impact future plans The Checklist for Award (see Appendix B), although not mandatory, will be useful for recording this information throughout the project and in completing this report. b) Evidence Please submit evidence via the online form.
+2. Project Rep port overview of your tivities. (approx. 300 planning pr activities ur feedback impact future plans of partner(s) involved rocesses ndertaken s ward (see Appendix handatory, will be og this information oject and in b) Evidence Please submit evidence via this link.
 This should be a maximum of 6 pictures (photos/screenshots etc) - see section 5 of the handbook.

-Permissions Please indicate if you are happy for your activities to be used as exemplification by SCILT and if all relevant permissions have been obtained according to your school policies.
+Permissions - ndicate if you are happy for your activities to be used as exemplification by SCILT and if all relevant ons have been obtained according to your school policies.
 Yes No

-Signed by School Name Date

-Signed by Partner Organisation Name Date

-Signed off by SCILT/CISS Name Date
+Signed by Coordinator Name Date Signed off by SCILT/CISS Name Date

 For SCILT/CISS use only

 Comments and Feedback:

-Level of Scottish Languages Employability Award awarded and date of award:

-Bronze Silver Gold
+Award criteria met: Date: